vishlbansl/MSApriori/README.md

 ## Group Memebers:
   1. Ahmed Metwally (UIN: 678120810)
-  2. Vishal Bansal (UIN 669773290)
+  2. Vishal Bansal (UIN: 669773290)

 ## Description:

 The Msapriori algorithm works in two steps:

 1. Generate all frequent item sets; A frequent itemset is an itemset that has transaction support above MIS(minimum item support).
-2. Eliminate the items that do not fulfil the given constraints like SDC, Cannot-be-together and Must-have.
+2. Eliminate the items that do not fulfil the given constraints like SDC, cannot-be-together, and must-have.

 ## Getting Started: